eoinok/patients/README.md

 Once all the values from the form have been assigned to simple PHP variables they can be used to build a simple SQL "insert into" statement.
 To do this take one of the INSERT INTO statements from the gp_surgery.sql file, enclose this in quotation marks, and assign it to a PHP variable called $sql.
 Modify this Insert into a statement so that rather than using hard-coded data, it uses values from the simple PHP variables that contain the values from the HTML FORM.

 echo your $sql variable to the screen.
 Test your code.
 If the SQL statement on the screen looks correct, then copy and paste it into HeidiSQL into a new query window.
 Verify that it works by executing your query.
-If the syntax of your SQL is correct a new row should be created in the Visit table.
+If the syntax of your SQL is correct, a new row should be created in the Visit table.
 Once you have ensured that the SQL statement is correct, commit and push your code.

 # Part 2

-Make a small adjustment to your code so that the line that echoes the SQL command to the screen is commented out. (to comment out a line of code in PHP use //).
+Make a small adjustment to your code so that the line that echoes the SQL command to the screen is commented out. (to comment out a single line of code in PHP use // at the beginning of the line).
-Add a few lines of code which execute the SQL query contained in the $sql variable against the database connection stored in $conn.
-If you don't have easy access to these five lines of PHP code which make up an if-else block from a previous example, you can get them here [PHP mysql insert statement](https://www.w3schools.com/php/php_mysql_insert.asp) - be sure and scroll down to the MySQLi Procedural example as opposed to the Objected Oriented example.
-Once you have included these lines verify that the submission of the form will cause the data inserted by the user to be inserted into the Visit table.
-Do this by doing a SELECT * from VISIT command in the SQL query window on HeidiSQL.
+Add a few lines of code that execute the SQL query contained in the $sql variable against the database connection stored in $conn.
+If you don't have easy access to these five lines of PHP code (which make up an if-else block from a previous example), you can get them here [PHP mysql insert statement](https://www.w3schools.com/php/php_mysql_insert.asp) - be sure and scroll down to the MySQLi Procedural example as opposed to the Objected Oriented example.
+Once you have included these lines, verify that the submission of the form will cause the data added by the user to be inserted into the Visit table.
+Do this by doing a ***SELECT * from VISIT*** command in the SQL query window on HeidiSQL.
-Once you are certain that your code is working and data is being automatically inserted into the database you can commit and push your code.
+Once you are certain that your code is working and data is being automatically inserted into the database, you can commit and push your code.

 # Part 3